Shownu X Hyungwon: Public image

 Shownu is the core and identity of Monsta X's performances, known for his powerful and intense, yet detailed dance moves and skills, an artist who allows contradictory expressions such as heavy yet light.
 He is known for his soft voice and stable live skill, whose vocal tone is a hidden charm.
 Hyungwon is the center in every group's performances, known for his visual, dance, and producing ability.
 He is characterized by cool performances and neat dance lines, with producing parts that maximize the charm of each member's vocals for each self-composed song.
 As Shownu X Hyungwon, it is a perfect combination of similar personalities and performances, edgy vocals and various charms, alongside a unique synergy that only the duo can give.

 Other ventures

+Ambassadorship

+In September 2026, it was announced that they became the global ambassadors for Concept Korea, which was hosted by the Ministry of Culture, Sports and Tourism and organized by the Korea Creative Content Agency.
+Founded in 2010, it is an initiative by the Korean government that supports young, local designers on an international level and spotlights the most interesting names in South Korean fashion.

 Arts and photography

 In October 2023, Shownu X Hyungwon released their unit's first photobook On My Way, which contains coming-of-age images taken by them, while presenting a variety of concepts and styling against the backdrop of New York City.
 From October 24 to November 5, the duo held its exhibition at Noudit Hongdae in Seoul, with various MDs and events.